by Eleanor M. Kellon, VMD

 THE MISSION of the ECIR Group Inc. is to improve the welfare of equines with metabolic disorders via a unique interface between basic research and real-life clinical experience.
 Prevention of laminitis is the ultimate goal.
 The ECIR Group serves the scientific community, practicing clinicians, and owners by focusing on investigations most likely to quickly, immediately, and significantly benefit the welfare of the horse.

-You can find more interesting articles in our section on Health & Education.
+There are more interesting and informative articles in our section on Health & Education.